TheOdinProject/curriculum/foundations/git_basics/git_basics.md

     <a href="https://cdn.statically.io/gh/TheOdinProject/curriculum/b54d14c5dcee1c6fac61aee02fca7e9ef7ba1510/foundations/git_basics/project_practicing_git_basics/imgs/04.png"><img class="tutorial-img" src="https://cdn.statically.io/gh/TheOdinProject/curriculum/b54d14c5dcee1c6fac61aee02fca7e9ef7ba1510/foundations/git_basics/project_practicing_git_basics/imgs/04.png" title="Clone the repo using CLI" /></a>

 7. <span id="origin-push"></span>That's it!
 You have successfully connected the repository you created on GitHub to your local machine.
 To test this, you can `cd` into the new **git_test** folder that was downloaded and then enter `git remote -v` on your command line.
 This will display the URL of the repository you created on GitHub, which is the remote for your local copy. <span id="default-remote"></span>You may have also noticed the word **origin** at the start of the `git remote -v` output, which is the name of your remote connection.
-The name "origin" is both the default and the convention for the remote repository, but it could have just as easily been named "party-parrot" or "dancing-banana".
+The name "origin" is both the default and the convention for the remote repository.
+But it could have just as easily been named "party-parrot" or "dancing-banana".
 (Don't worry about the details of origin for now; it will come up again near the end of this tutorial.)

     <a href="https://cdn.statically.io/gh/TheOdinProject/curriculum/b54d14c5dcee1c6fac61aee02fca7e9ef7ba1510/foundations/git_basics/project_practicing_git_basics/imgs/05.png"><img class="tutorial-img" src="https://cdn.statically.io/gh/TheOdinProject/curriculum/b54d14c5dcee1c6fac61aee02fca7e9ef7ba1510/foundations/git_basics/project_practicing_git_basics/imgs/05.png" title="Check repo remotes using CLI" /></a>